Skip to main content

 Usually, to make these cost deductions, you must wait for the tenant to move out from their rented premises.

-Should you need to take out the tenant’s security deposit before their lease or rental agreement is over, you must notify them at least 30 days before making the determination.
-The notice must be in writing.
+Should you need to take out the tenant’s security deposit before their lease or rental agreement is over, you must provide written notice to them at least 30 days before determining the date the tenant vacates.
+Proper notice to the tenant must be in writing.

 Security Deposit Records

-In Virginia, landlords are required to keep accurate records of tenants’ security deposits.
+Virginia residential landlords are required to keep tenants’ security deposit records for when they return the security deposit.
 You can use these records to note any deductions you have made on tenants’ deposits over the last 2 years.

 Abrams-Realty-security-deposit-record-keeping

-These deposit records must be available on demand, especially if required by the tenant or their attorney.
+These security deposit receipts and records must be available on demand, especially if required by the tenant or their attorney when it comes time for a security deposit refund.

 Walk-Through Inspections